Water Sensitive Urban Design

 - to use stormwater in the urban landscape to improve the visual and recreational amenity of developments.

-In 2009 the ACT Government introduced the Water Sensitive Urban Design General Code under the Territory Plan.
+In 2009 the ACT Government introduced the Water Sensitive Urban Design General Code (General Code) under the Territory Plan with a review in 2014 and substantial revisions introduced in a new WSUD Code, supported by Practice Guidelines, in 2019.
 The General Code is designed to encourage reduced use of mains water, to improve water quality and to manage stormwater flows in urban areas.

-A review of WSUD, released in August 2014, recommends significantly expanding the current WSUD measures.
-The review reiterates the importance of WSUD in our environment to manage our urban water cycle, encourages discussion and refined whole-of-government coordination to achieve better outcomes and reduced costs, and to address implementation of report recommendations.
+A review of WSUD, released in August 2014, recommended significantly expanding the current WSUD measures.
+The review reiterated the importance of WSUD in our environment to manage our urban water cycle, encourages discussion and refined whole-of-government coordination to achieve better outcomes and reduced costs, and to address implementation of report recommendations.

 - The ACT Government Water Sensitive Urban Design Review Report